 If you earn untaxed income as a self-employed individual or from rental properties, or even if you are employed but earn an income that’s outside of your PAYE role, it’s important to complete and submit a self-assessment tax return every year, before the deadline.
 If you don’t, you could be subject to penalties.
 On this page, you’ll learn about the updated tax return deadline, what may happen if you miss the deadline and the key dates you need to know this tax year.

-If you need to do a tax return, the deadline for submitting it for the Irish tax year (1st January to 31st December) is midnight on 31st October 2024 if you’re submitting your return on paper.
-If you’re submitting your return via the Revenue’s Online Service (ROS), the deadline is normally mid-November.
+If you need to do a tax return, the deadline for submitting it for the Irish tax year (1st January to 31st December) is midnight on 31 October 2025 if you’re submitting your return on paper.
+If you’re submitting your return via the Revenue’s Online Service (ROS), the deadline is 13 November 2025.

 If you submit your return via ROS, you will also need to pay your income tax in full by mid-November.